Barney School of Business

-Earn your Master of Science in Accounting and Taxation (MSAT) in as few as seven months or at your own pace, and meet the 150-hour CPA licensing requirement.
-Learn online or in-class from full-time resident faculty and adjunct faculty who have a wealth of knowledge in the field.
-Our rolling admissions process allows new students to enroll in the fall, spring, and summer terms.
+Earn your Master of Science in Accounting and Taxation (MSAT) full-time in as few as seven months or part-time at your own pace and meet the 150-hour CPA licensing requirement.

 The MSAT program is designed for students who seek to develop or advance a career in professional accounting or taxation in industry, public accounting, government, or not-for-profit organizations.

 The MSAT meets the needs of students with undergraduate degrees in accounting who wish a fifth year of study to meet CPA licensing requirements, as well as those with non-accounting or non-business undergraduate degrees.
 Choose the option that fits with your career goals, educational background, and professional experience.